Boeing Company

 Content Description

-This small collections consists of four posters used by workers striking at the Boeing Company in Seattle, Washington, in September 2005.
-Two posters read: "Aerospace Machinists on Strike, Lodge 751 AFL-CIO, At Boeing."
-The other two posters read: "Machinists Union On Strike Against Boeing, ULP!, Unfair Labor Practices!, IAM&AW District Lodge 751, AFL-CIO."
+The Boeing Company Employee Strike Posters Collection is a small collection consisting of six posters used by workers striking at the Boeing Company in Seattle, Washington, in September 2005 and September 2024.
+Two posters from 2005 read: "Aerospace Machinists on Strike, Lodge 751 AFL-CIO, At Boeing."
+The other two posters from 2005 read: "Machinists Union On Strike Against Boeing, ULP!, Unfair Labor Practices!, IAM&AW District Lodge 751, AFL-CIO."
+The 2024 posters read: "Machinists...

 Charles Hickling Collection